.avif)

 Common alternatives include GitHub Actions, GitLab CI/CD, Jenkins, and Buildkite.

-Our experience with CircleCI helped us develop practical CI/CD patterns, reusable configuration standards, and troubleshooting playbooks that we use to help clients improve delivery throughput while keeping pipelines reliable, secure, and maintainable.
+Our experience with CircleCI helped us develop practical CI/CD patterns, reusable configuration standards, and operational runbooks that we use to help clients ship faster while keeping pipelines reliable, secure, and maintainable.

 Some of the things we did include: